Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

  * I wish I can get a discount.
 ### Structure of the website
 This is a responsive website which works on all type of devices.
-The majority of visitors can quickly find what they want, interactivelt or creatively way.
+The majority of visitors can quickly find what they want, interactively or creatively way.
 The navigation menu is a great tool for the user to navigate the website easily.
 ___
 ### Wireframes